DataDog/hiring-engineers/answers.md

 - And one that silences it all day on Sat-Sun.
 - Make sure that your email is notified when you schedule the downtime and take a screenshot of that notification.

-1. *Monitor > Manage Downtime* Then click [**Schdule Downtime**](https://docs.datadoghq.com/monitors/notify/downtimes/?tab=bymonitorname)
+1. *Monitor > Manage Downtime* Then click [**Schedule Downtime**](https://docs.datadoghq.com/monitors/notify/downtimes/?tab=bymonitorname)
 2. Create a recurring downtime for days of the week and weekends.
-I assumed PDT since this is my timezone, but this couuld be based on HQ timezone.
+I assumed PDT since this is my timezone, but this couuld be based on HQ timezone so be aware of this.
 ![downtime_create](https://user-images.githubusercontent.com/79612565/139960670-fe2cecf3-bcd4-4a9e-8cc0-f1b0c2701de8.png)

 ![weekday](https://user-images.githubusercontent.com/79612565/139960717-d2565fea-63be-4572-b570-1de70dd55057.png)